ojd2/web-crawl/README.md

 - Move and construct the program into a `self` manifesting class structure and implementation
 - Provide more keywords for the `exCheck` function
 - Export found and searched information into file as an xml
+- Implement and learn about more core testing methodologies

 ### References